soyergabriel/soyergabriel.github.io/publications.md

 - “Bridging bureaucratic politics and food policy: embeddedness across subnational school food pandemic response in Brazil” (with Ricardo Barbosa Jr. and Estevan Coca). *Under review*

+- Local Elections and the Politics of Environmental Enforcement in Brazil (solo-authored). *Under Review*

+- Global Markets, Local Forests: Soybean Exports and Deforestation in the Brazilian Legal Amazon (with Rodrigo Moura Karolczak).

+- New Perspectives on Traditional Extractivism in Brazil (with Gregory M. Thaler, Carlos Valério Gomes, Evandro Neves, and Bruno Ubiali).

+- Greening Local Politics?
+Evidence from Brazil (with Anthony Calacino and Marcela Alonso Ferreira).
 ---

 ### In Progress

-- “Campaign donors and the politics of environmental enforcement: local elections in Brazil.” (solo-authored).

-- “Does commitment to environment in the importer country matter?
-Understanding deforestation at municipal level in the Legal Amazon, Brazil.” (with Rodrigo Moura Karolczak).
+- Democratic backsliding and land use change at the global level

 - “Nepotism beyond the entry-level: family dynasties in the Brazilian foreign service.” (with Luis Soto Tamayo).

-- “Drivers of policy diffusion: bureaucratic entrepreneurs of school food.” (with Marcela Alonso Ferreira).

-- “New Perspectives on Traditional Extractivism in Brazil.” (with Gregory M. Thaler, Carlos Valério Gomes, Evandro Neves, and Bruno Ubiali).

   ### Peer-reviewed (in Portuguese)